 /media Directory – The place where external drives appear after they’re inserted.
 For instance, plug in a USB key and other temporary media and a folder will appear here with its name so that you can browse it.

 /mnt Directory – Mount points, where you can attach drives and network resources.
-It has largely been replaced by /media now.
+It has largely been replaced by

 /opt Directory – Optional software.
 Some large programs place their files in subdirectories in here.